-The last method to restrain behavior is spatial architecture.
-This method is so omni-present that one tends to fail to identify its relevance in many contexts.
+The last method of restraining behavior is spatial architecture.
+This method is so omnipresent that one tends to fail to identify its relevance in many contexts.
 Most basically doors enable individuals to enter spaces.
 Maybe more conveying is the constraining nature of architecture when thinking about the availability of ramps which allow people in a wheel chair to enter a building.
 The distinction between natural and constructed architectural constrains is relevant especially in the context of virtual spaces.
-Naturally, not everybody can climb on the summit of the Mount Everest, but a 'speed bump' (see picture X) it is a socially constructed method to reduce speeding.
-As we will see later it is an important fact that virtual worlds do not have a natural architecture.
+Naturally, not everybody can climb to the top of Mount Everest, but a 'speed bump' is a socially constructed method to reduce speeding.
+As we will see later, it is an important fact that virtual worlds do not have a natural architecture.

-The following section will elaborate how the different methods of regulation created and how they are enforced.
+The following section will elaborate on how the different methods of regulation are created and how they are enforced.